JPL

 Paul Propster

-Mr. Paul Propster is a seasoned-storyteller, strategy-lover, line-blurrer, dot-connector, message-driven professional.
-With more than 25 years in strategic communications, Paul has helped clients across industry to tell their stories.
+Paul Propster is a seasoned storyteller, strategy lover, line blurrer, dot connector, and message-driven professional.
+With more than 25 years in strategic communications, Paul has helped clients across industries tell their stories.
 From small, women-owned businesses to energy to technology to NASA, he partners with teams to cultivate a narrative that produces greater emotional investment in stakeholders.
-Since 2014, Paul has been the resident “storytelling architect” for NASA’s Jet Propulsion Lab’s Office of Formulation, spearheading the development and establishment of a storytelling culture, methods, and tools.
+Since 2014, Paul has been the resident “storytelling architect” for NASA’s Jet Propulsion Lab’s Office of Formulation, spearheading the development and establishment of a storytelling culture, methods, and tools through strategic partnerships with Disney, Pixar, The Groundlings, Netflix, Marvel, and others.
 He led the capture of an Earth Venture mission (MAIA), a Heliopyhsics mission (SunRISE), and an Astrophysics mission (SPARCS).
-Also, he co-led the development and delivery of JPL’s 2018 Strategic Implementation Plan.
-Paul is an, old salty surfer, mountain biker, music and movie lover and enjoys spending as much time as possible at the beach.
-He lives in Southern California with his wife Laurie and his 3 sons.
+In 2020, he established the JPL StoryLab, the first group of its kind at JPL to support teams in embracing the power of narrative thinking.
+Paul is an old, salty surfer and mountain biker, as well as a music and movie lover, and he enjoys spending as much time as possible at the beach.
+He lives in Southern California with his wife, Laurie, and 3 sons.

 Contact: paul.propster@jpl.nasa.gov